Shorelines are special places where we can get closer to nature, make memories with our loved ones and relax as the days unfold.

 These shorelines are very stable and resistant to erosion, which means they tend to be okay for development or landscaping projects.
 Since the Escarpment is a UNESCO World Biosphere Reserve, all projects require the approval of a local conservation authority.

-Keeping this resilient shoreline type healthy isn’t difficult, but there some general guidelines.
+Keeping this resilient shoreline type healthy isn’t difficult, but there are some general guidelines.
 First, since vegetation can be fragile on these shores, avoid any sort of trampling.
 This shoreline is also even more susceptible to invasive plant species than other shores, so be wary of what’s planted.

 2. Sand beaches: beautiful but vulnerable